FrancesCoronel/personal-website-v3/content/podcast-episode-format.md

 ![Tech Queens - Episode 1](/assets/img/podcast/episodes/tech-queens-frances-coronel.jpg)

-**ACTION ITEM** Send me the SVG file of your finished avatar via LinkedIn.
+**ACTION ITEM** Send me the SVG file of your finished avatar

 ## 6. Send me a high-res photo of yourself 📸

 I will feature this image in the episode link so everyone can see your lovely face!

-**ACTION ITEM** Send me this image via LinkedIn and please make sure it's at least 1000 pixels in width.
+**ACTION ITEM** Send me this image and please make sure it's at least 1000 pixels in width.

-## 7. Make a copy of the Tech Queens Podcast Template using Google Docs and share it with me via LinkedIn 📝
+## 7. Make a copy of the Tech Queens Podcast Template using Google Docs and share it with me 📝

-**ACTION ITEM** Make a copy of [this Google Doc](http://bit.ly/tech-queens-podcast-doc) and share your copy with me via LinkedIn with edit access.
+**ACTION ITEM** Make a copy of [this Google Doc](http://bit.ly/tech-queens-podcast-doc) and share your copy with me so that I also have edit access.

 This Google Doc contains the intro template, pre-defined questions, mini-takeaway questions and the outro.